The BEST Family Friendly Hotels in Milan, Italy

 NH Collection Milano President, City Center

-Overall Rating: 5/5 – GREAT location, spacious rooms, SUPER friendly staff, AMAZING breakfast
+Overall Rating of NH Collection Milano President: 5/5 – GREAT location, spacious rooms, SUPER friendly staff, AMAZING breakfast.

 In fact, I think we will make it our new measuring metric for a hotel.
 “Girls, do you want to hug the staff goodbye?”
 If they say no, it’s an automatic deduction of half a star for being a family friendly hotel.